 - E-mail address Required: We obviously need your e-mail address so that we can send you your newsletter.

-- Last Name Optional: Not used.
+- Last Name Optional: Not used at present.

 - Lists Required: Which newsletters you are subscribed to.

-- Status Unsubscribed, unconfirmed or subscribed.
+- Status: Unsubscribed, unconfirmed, bounced or subscribed.

 In addition, the website records the following information:-